cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Marwin: "CHANGE YOUR TAILS IDENTITY!"

-She clicked on "New Identity" and Tor gave her a new disguise.
+She clicked on "New Identity," and Tor gave her a new disguise.

 Marlene: "Okay."